“It is a palace in which magnificence is shared

 You will find the octogram-shaped cupola shown below in the The Hall of the Abencerrages.
 It’s decorated with thousands of muqarnas (Scrabble players take note).
 Again, complex geometry forms the basis of the design.
 Another elaborate example of muqarnas is found in the Hall of the Two Sisters.

 Movements of light and shadow across the arches and walls bring ever-changing vistas to the Court of the Myrtles (Patio de los Arrayanes).
 Can you imagine sitting by the pool on a warm summer day, relaxing and reflecting on life’s beauty?

-My husband and I visited the Alhambra while on our honeymoon several years ago.
+I visited the Alhambra several years ago.
 It was an unusually cold December day.
-We arrived at the site as the sun came up.
-Despite our lack of warm clothing, we stayed until dusk, captivated with the site.
+I arrived at the site as the sun came up.
+Despite my lack of warm clothing, I stayed until dusk, captivated with the site.